Nickduke/weatherDashboard/README.md

-# Weather Dashboard app using the openwetahermap api.
+# Weather Dashboard app using the openweathermap api.

 This repo is a clone of the weatherApp with some small changes.